ChefYeshpal/bandishen.com/README.md

 ```

 > Note: you can write the bandish in Hindi or English, which ever is preferable.
 I personally will be writing in English because it would be much easier (otherwise I'd be banging my head on the keyboard).
+> I ask that you write two files, one for English and one for Hindi.
+Eg: Bageshree_engilsh and Bageshree_hindi.
+This is only for help in better note keeping.